precog/quasar-datasource-s3/README.md

 }
 ```

-You also need to specify a `Content-Type` header with
+Along with the request, you also need to specify a `Content-Type` header:
-information regarding this datasource.
-For example, to use version 1
-of this datasource you may specify:

 ```
-Content-Type: application/vnd.slamdata.datasource.s3; version="1"
+Content-Type: application/vnd.slamdata.datasource"
 ```

 ### Secure buckets